 2. Check for broken outbound links

-3. Create/identify matching content
+3. Create or identify matching content

 4. Contact site owner with replacement